GetLocalPlayer/Vagrants/README.md

 Command | Short | Purpose
 --- | --- | ---
--ShowDamageInfo | -sdi | The player will receive messages about dealing and taken damage -HideDamageInfo | -hdi | The player won't receive messages about dealing and taken damage
+-ShowDamageInfo | -sdi | the player will receive messages about dealing and taken damage -HideDamageInfo | -hdi | the player won't receive messages about dealing and taken damage

 #### Heroes

 Command | Short | Purpose
 --- | --- | ---
--CreateAllCustomHeroes | -cach | Adds all built custom heroes on the map -CreateCustomHero N | -cch N | Adds a built hero on the map by name N (not proper name) (non-case sensitive) -RemoveCustomHeroes | -rch | Removes all the added heroes from the map
+-CreateAllCustomHeroes | -cach | adds all built custom heroes on the map -CreateCustomHero N | -cch N | adds a built hero on the map by name N (not proper name) (non-case sensitive) -RemoveCustomHeroes | -rch | removes all the added heroes from the map